flypenguin/hugo-flypenguin-de/content/post/2018/2018-01-20-arch-full-disk-encryption-btrfs-on-efi-systems.md

 Basically,

-  1. [use the <span class="lang:default decode:true crayon-inline">cryptsetup</span> command to encrypt the main (big) partition][3],
+  1. [use the `cryptsetup` command to encrypt the main (big) partition][3],
-  2. [and create a file system on the boot partition][4] (remember: it _must_ be FAT32 for EFI boot, and it _must_ be <span style="text-decoration: underline;">un</span>encrypted!)
+  2. [and create a file system on the boot partition][4] (remember: it _must_ be FAT32 for EFI boot, and it _must_ be _un_encrypted!)

 ## Add an LVM "inside" the encrypted partition

-Cause we want "properly" encrypted swap (you can also encrypt swap using a <span class="lang:default decode:true crayon-inline">/dev/random</span> key every time, but then you will not persist data between reboots and you can't do things like suspend-to-disk), we need at least two "partitions" "inside" the crypted volume.
+Cause we want "properly" encrypted swap (you can also encrypt swap using a `/dev/random` key every time, but then you will not persist data between reboots and you can't do things like suspend-to-disk), we need at least two "partitions" "inside" the crypted volume.
 Sounds like [LVM on LUKS][5]?
 It does.
 We already used it 🙂 .

-  1. [Create LVM partitions inside the encrypted volume][6] (Don't forget to use <span class="lang:default decode:true crayon-inline">cryptsetup luksOpen</span> before, usually in step 1 in the last section 🙂
+  1. [Create LVM partitions inside the encrypted volume][6] (Don't forget to use `cryptsetup luksOpen` before, usually in step 1 in the last section 🙂

-**NOTE:** Do **<span style="text-decoration: underline;">not</span>** follow the above link down to "prepare the boot partition", cause they use ext2 and we need FAT32 for EFI boot partitions.
+**NOTE:** Do **_not_** follow the above link down to "prepare the boot partition", cause they use ext2 and we need FAT32 for EFI boot partitions.
 Just don't.

-I use the name "secure" for the VG, and I use btrfs cause I am so incredibly elite, and so we don't need to set a specific size for the <span class="lang:default decode:true crayon-inline">/</span> and <span class="lang:default decode:true crayon-inline">/home</span> "partitions" and can just use btrfs subvolumes, while _still_ being able to wipe the system without the home directories.
+I use the name "secure" for the VG, and I use btrfs cause I am so incredibly elite, and so we don't need to set a specific size for the `/` and `/home` "partitions" and can just use btrfs subvolumes, while _still_ being able to wipe the system without the home directories.
 That's pretty neat if you need it (I never did, but now I can ;).
 So that's the final setup:

 ```default
 /dev/mapper/secure-swap    40 GB, swap